HuMam: Humanoid Motion Control via End-to-End Deep Reinforcement Learning with Mamba: Abstract

 \section{Abstract}

 End-to-end reinforcement learning (RL) for humanoid locomotion is appealing for its compact perception–action mapping, yet practical policies often suffer from training instability, inefficient feature fusion, and high actuation cost.
 We present \emph{HuMam}, a state-centric end-to-end RL framework that employs a single-layer Mamba encoder to fuse robot-centric states with oriented footstep targets and a continuous phase clock.
-The policy outputs joint position targets tracked by a low-level PD loop and is optimized with PPO.
-A concise six-term reward balances contact quality, swing smoothness, foot placement, posture, and body stability while implicitly promoting energy saving.
+The policy outputs joint position targets, tracked by a low-level proportional–derivative controller, and is optimized using proximal policy optimization.
+A concise six-term reward balances contact quality, swing smoothness, foot placement, posture, and body stability, while implicitly promoting energy efficiency.
 On the JVRC-1 humanoid in \texttt{mc-mujoco}, HuMam consistently improves learning efficiency, training stability, and overall task performance over a strong feedforward baseline, while reducing power consumption and torque peaks.
 To our knowledge, this is the first end-to-end humanoid RL controller that adopts Mamba as the fusion backbone, demonstrating tangible gains in efficiency, stability, and control economy.
+A repository is hosted at \url{https://github.com/allen-legged-robot/humam-rl}.